 I had interviewed Talk Talk’s Mark Hollis and producer Tim Friese-Greene at the time of the release of 1986’s The Colour of Spring.
 A career high commercial success, it made the following Spirit of Eden possible but had set high expectations.
 On its completion, the record company hated it and Eden was initially ‘put on hold’.

-The recording sessions – at Wessex Studio One – were painstaking and placed considerable strain on those involved.
+The recording sessions – at London’s Wessex Studio One – were unorthodox and painstaking, and placed considerable strain on those involved.

 Yet it went on to sell 500,000 copies and has since become an inspirational work.
-And it ultimately resulted in more offers of work that any other Phill has worked on – including, Phill notes in his book, Dido’s No Angel debut album that sold in excess of 16 million.
+And it ultimately resulted in more offers of work than any other Phill has worked on – including, Phill notes in his book, Dido’s No Angel debut album that sold in excess of 16 million (ten times Platinum).

-That profoundly rainy evening at the Rose Hill Tavern extended a rare privilege to a gathering of knowledgeable and enthusiastic fans to dig into the making of a recording that soaked up 40 reels of Ampex 456 2-inch, 24-track tape and seven months studio time.
+That profoundly rainy evening at the Rose Hill Tavern extended a rare privilege to a gathering of knowledgeable and enthusiastic fans to dig into the making of a recording that soaked up 40 reels of Ampex 456 2-inch, 24-track tape and nine months of studio time.
 Phill spoke, as Richard Barbieri would later, with a rare mix of eloquence and frankness about the Spirit of Eden project and its long-tail fallout.
-Phill would go on to the subsequent Laughing Stock and Talk Talk frontman Mark Hollis’ solo album – both of which, again, proved difficult in their making and, in the case of Hollis’ solo album its release too – as well as being brought out of retirement to work on the Talk Talk-inspired Held By Trees project..
+Phill would go on to the subsequent Laughing Stock and Talk Talk frontman Mark Hollis’ solo album – both of which, again, proved difficult in their making and, in the case of Hollis’ solo album its release too – as well as being brought out of retirement to work on David Joseph’s Talk Talk/Mark Hollis-inspired Held By Trees project, that involves many of the musicians that worked on Eden..

 The evening covered more than just the Eden recording, extending into Phill’s other work and anecdotes, most entertaining of which concerned a 2-inch tape edit that suffered a near disaster ‘spliff mishap’ in 1973 at Basing Street Studios (formerly Island Studios and head of Island Records, and later to become Sarm West under Trevor Horn) during the recording of Bob Marley and the Wailers’ ‘I Shot the Sheriff’.

-His relationship with Elton John began at the outset, with Gus Dudgeon at Dick James Music when Elton was still Reg Dwight, and went on as assistant and then engineer, his part in Rocket Records, as well as touring with him.
-Stuart was also key to Dudgeon’s Mill studio at Cookham in Berkshire, as head engineer, where with Dudgeon involved in the design of its 42-Channel MCI mixing desk.
+His relationship with Elton John and Gus Dudgeon began early on at Dick James Music – when Elton was still Reg Dwight – and saw him become assistant and then full engineer.
+Stuart was also involved in Elton’s Rocket Records, as well as touring with him.
+He was also key to setting up Dudgeon’s Mill studio at Cookham in Berkshire, as head engineer, where with Dudgeon involved in the design of its 42-Channel MCI mixing desk.

 Originally, this was expected to take six months at an outline cost of around £200,000.
 However, it took two years to complete and cost nearer £1m.
 It was here that Stuart worked on projects (and sang on some) with George Harrison, Bill Wyman and Paul Rodgers, as well as Chris Rea.
 The studio ownership subsequently passed to Rea before closing.